Where the deceased does not leave a valid will

 - interest on the statutory legacy as provided by the A&P Act;

 - one-half of the balance of the estate over those amounts.

-The children of the deceased, whether by the deceased’s spouse or otherwise, share equally the other half of the residuary estate (ss 70K, 70L A&P Act).
+All the children of the deceased, whether by the deceased’s spouse or otherwise, share equally the other half of the residuary estate.